Complaints Handling Procedure

 You can contact the Financial Ombudsman Service (FOS), in one of the following ways:

-• are a business with an annual turnover of more than£6.5 million (or its equivalent in any other currency); and
+- are a small or medium-sized enterprise (SME) with an annual turnover of more than £6.5 million (or its equivalent in any other currency) and fewer than 50 employees

 For Canadian Clients